apollographql/apollo-client/docs/source/apollo-client/react.md

 <h3 id="getDataFromTree">Using `getDataFromTree`</h3>

-The `getDataFromTree` function takes your $eact tree and returns the context of you React tree.
+The `getDataFromTree` function takes your React tree and returns the context of you React tree.
 This can be used to get the initialState via `context.store.getState()`

 ```js
 // server application code (custom usage)